In any 5e campaign, the skeleton is a must-have. In both DnD and the real world, it’s one of the most venerable monsters.

 Resurrecting a skeleton can bring back the soul and some of the primordial emotions that were lost when it was a skeleton.

-A reanimated skeleton, if done by a magic caster, is subservient to its master.
+A reanimated skeleton, if done by a Spell caster, is subservient to its master.
 There is no doubt or creative thought in their obedience to the directives they are given.

 Their directives are taken literally by them.
 The problem arises when the caster is unable to issue fresh commands and a new task or difficulty arises.